 Fellowship Program Supporters

-The Fellowship Program is funded by a group of supporters and sponsors in honor of Dinah’s life and legacy.
+The Fellowship Program was founded by a group of supporters and sponsors in honor of Dinah’s life and legacy.
 This group consists of friends from her childhood and college years through her career at the Department of Defense and beyond.
-Leading support for the Program comes from Axiom Resource Management, Inc. and the staff of the Job Accommodation Network housed at West Virginia University.
-Thank you to each donor and sponsors for making this Fellowship experience possible.